Introduction: Waterfall Countertop W/ LED River Inlay (from Concrete)

 It is also entered in the LED Contest, so if you really like it, give it a vote in that one too.

 This video explains how to make a one-piece DIY concrete waterfall countertop with an inlaid river of flowing LEDs that cascades over the waterfall edge (using neopixel LED strips).
+The LEDs are individually controllable so they can be animated, and even have music syncing visualization modes.

 This is the first of two videos for a mancave makeover at a friend's house.
 Part 2 will be uploaded within the next week, and will show how to make and install a reclaimed wood feature wall with floating LED TV panel, and the installation of the cabinets.